alexziskind1/courses-rps-conference-app-ng/README.md

 * **This version is the Angular2 verison of the app**

 *IMPORTANT:* If you are using version 2.5.0 of the NativeScript CLI, then it currently has a bug that doesn't allow copying of all necessary files for this demo.
+Please use the ```update_2.5.0``` branch of this repository if you're on 2.5.x.

 To check your version run this:
 ```